lmacera/UFOs/README.md

 # UFOs

 ## Project Overview
-Dana has asked our team to assist in creating a dynamic webpage of UFO data.
-Dana has asked our team to build a table using data stored in a JavaScript array, create filters to make a table fully dynamic, and present the table on a HTML page for easy viewing.
+Dana, a UFO enthusiast, has asked our team to assist in creating a dynamic webpage of UFO data.
+The webpage needs to include a table with data stored in a JavaScript array, have filters to make a table fully dynamic, and present on a HTML page for easy viewing.
 To provide an in-depth analysis of the UFO data, Dana would like to be able to filter the UFO table by:
 - Date
 - City
 - State